lonycell/grafana.v7/docs/sources/enterprise/enterprise-configuration.md

 weight = 300
 +++

-# Grafana Enterprise configuration
+# ThingSPIN Enterprise configuration

-This page describes Grafana Enterprise-specific configuration options that you can specify in a `.ini` configuration file or using environment variables.
+This page describes ThingSPIN Enterprise-specific configuration options that you can specify in a `.ini` configuration file or using environment variables.
 Refer to [Configuration]({{< relref "../installation/configuration.md" >}}) for more information about available configuration options.

 ## [white_labeling]